eclipse-langium/langium-website/hugo/content/tutorials/langium_and_monaco.md

 - [monaco-editor-wrapper](https://www.npmjs.com/package/monaco-editor-wrapper)
 - [monaco-editor-workers](https://www.npmjs.com/package/monaco-editor-workers)

 Both these packages should be installed as dependencies for your language.
-In particular, it's important that you're using version **1.4.0** or later of the monaco-editor-wrapper.
+In particular, this guide will assume that you're using version **2.0.0** or later of the monaco-editor-wrapper package, and version **0.34.2** of the monaco-editor-workers package.

 Additionally, we'll want to add `express` as a development dependency (don't forget to also add `@types/express` too), since we'll be using that to run a local web server to test our standalone webpage.